 Okay folks, here comes a Gary rant–and it ain’t a pretty one!
 In the Summer 2013 issue of the Weston A. Price Foundation (WAPF) Journal, Sally Fallon makes a seething attack on the Paleo movement in order to make sure WAPF and Paleo aren’t confused with each other.
-A couple people in the Paleo movement have already given rebuttals to Sally’s piece, but they really don’t go after Sally because they are associated with WAPF and are afraid to offend her.
+A couple people in the Paleo movement have already given rebuttals to Sally’s piece, but they really don’t go after Sally because they are associated with WAPF, and are afraid to offend her.
+Plus these supposed Paleo movement people who went after her, are more on her side anyway, and just use the Paleo moniker to make money.
 So far I don’t know of any individuals on the Primal side of the house giving their take, so I thought I would throw my hat in the ring, as I think I have a little different perspective on the matter and you know I’m not afraid to let it fly.
 I’m not exactly sure why Sally would lash out at the Paleo crowd, but maybe she’s losing WAPF members to the Paleo movement and felt the need to “rally the troops” with a positioning statement like the one she wrote.

-I’m a member of WAPF, but after Sally’s rant I’m pretty sure I will not be re-upping my membership, nor promoting their organization to anyone else.
+I’m a member of WAPF (I have since cancelled my membership), but after Sally’s rant I’m pretty sure I will not be re-upping my membership, nor promoting their organization to anyone else.
 To me it shows that WAPF is more concerned about how their views are represented than actually helping people.
 We are all in this together.
 We’ll never agree on everything and that is what makes what we do so dang great.
 I mean, heck, most of us Primal/Paleo/Low-Carb practitioners started on our path to health from the information dispersed by WAPF.

 Now getting back to Sally’s article here; I won’t dissect the entire article, but I’d like to share a few points where she is completely misguided and in most cases flat out wrong and offer a rebuttal to each of those points.